Scope & Approach / Confidential Draft

 Two phases of the same product.

-Phase 1 — MVP
+Phase 1 — Interactive Portal

 Driver Yard Map Portal

-Phase 2 — Interactive
+Phase 2 — Proximity & PWA

 Post-Phase 1, rolling rollout